Next Top Model (Romanian TV series): Criticism and controversy

 The contestants' behavior on Next Top Model sometimes generated controversy, particularly during the first and second seasons.
 In season one, Lucia Popa was disqualified after a physical altercation 16-year-old Emma Dumitrescu.
 In season two, Irina Batrac was targeted by pranks from fellow contestants but received no support from production during the incidents.

 The subject matter of some photo shoots was also criticized, with concerns raised about the appropriateness of certain themes for younger contestants, some of whom were as young as 14 and participated in shoots associated with sensuality.

 In season two, several contestants faced backlash for significant weight gain during filming, including 21-year-old Iulia Miclos, who was eliminated partly due to her weight.
 In response, host Cătălin Botezatu emphasized in season three that models who gained more than six kilograms (approximately 13 pounds) would be at risk of elimination if they did not maintain their figures.
 This policy became particularly relevant in the case of Lavinia Furtună, who was consistently critiqued for being unable to fit into garments, ultimately leading to her elimination.

 Throughout the show’s run, there were several reports of fainting incidents, particularly in season three.
 One such incident involved 23-year-old Laura Iordache, who collapsed during a shoot due to illness.
 Her sister later revealed that Iordache had been engaging in crash dieting to meet the show's requirements.

-Season three winner Ramona Popescu became implicated in a prostitution case in the country in February 2015, and was detained for police questioning regarding the matter.